Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-with $\epsilon_{i=1,2,3} \ll 1$.
-The order of smallness will be determined from the relic satisfaction (DM being a FIMP) as well as from the stability of $N_1$.
-Note that origin of these small but non-zero entries ($\epsilon_i$) can be associated to a small non-zero $m_1$ or from an additional angle (say $\varphi$) in $R$ or including both.
+Under such a situation, $N_1$ being completely segregated cannot be produced by any interaction (except gravitational one perhaps).
+This problem can be circumvented by perturbing $m_D$, $i.e.$ introducing small but nonzero entries in L$_B = (\epsilon_1, \epsilon_2, \epsilon_3)^T$ with $\epsilon_{i=1,2,3} \ll 1$.
+The order of smallness will be determined from the relic satisfaction of DM as well as from the stability of $N_1$.
+Note that origin of these $\epsilon_i$ can be associated\footnote{Alternatively, a tiny $m_1$ can be considered as an artifact of very small $\epsilon_i$.} to a tiny $m_1$ or an additional angle of rotation (say $\varphi$) over $R$ or including both.
 In this work, without any loss of generality, we would like to pursue our analysis with small $m_1$ as the same result can be obtained from the use of $\varphi$.
-Following Eq.(\ref{CI para}), it is seen that $\epsilon_i$ turns out to be proportional to $\sqrt{m_1 M_1}$.
+In this case, following Eq.(\ref{CI para}), it is seen that $\epsilon_i$ turns out to be proportional to $\sqrt{m_1 M_1}$.
+The DM phenomenology is almost independent to R$_B$ of $Y_{\nu}$.